SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 Jobs are composed of multiple tasks.
 Each task is associated with a single SQL script.
 To create tasks, you need to have SQL scripts prepared and ready to be used.
 After having created and saved a SQL script, it will automatically appear on the **SQL Scripts** list that is used for creating jobs.

 Keep in mind that SQL scripts that are saved and uploaded to the **SQL Scripts** list will be executed using your master database and public schema by default.
-To have your SQL scripts use any other database and/or schema, use the :ref:`use_database` and :ref:`use_schema` commands within your script.
+To have your SQL scripts use other database and/or schema and/or resource pool, you may use the :ref:`use_database`, :ref:`use_schema`, and :ref:`use_pool` commands within your script.

 1. In the sidebar, go to **Editor** and create a SQL script.
 2. On the right-hand side of the ribbon, select **Upload**.